Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Methodology

-Via a linear operator $C$, we can also define an output measurement as $\hat{y}(x,r,\theta) = C \hat{q}$, which yields the final transfer function form of I/O analysis:
+This transfer function maps input into the system via the linear mapping $B$, and measures a system output via the linear mapping $C$.
 With a proper construction of input/output operators, discretization, and norms, we compute a subset of the singular value decomposition of the transfer function, such that $H(\omega) = U\Sigma V^H$, where the columns of $U$ and $V$ contain unitary basis directions of the outputs and inputs, respectively.
 The inputs are scaled by $\Sigma$, which contain the gains in descending order.
 This provides a very natural way for understanding the mechanisms present in the flow as well as the types of forcing to which those mechanisms are receptive.
-This gain requires the choice of a norm, but can be defined generically as